mjosaarinen/pqps/README.md

 * I did four randomized trials for each target algorithm, running each component for at least 10 seconds in each (typically tens or hundreds of iterations), and the results are quite consistent.
-You may look at the semiprocessed data [parsed_data.txt](parsed_data.txt) if you like.
+You may look at the semi-processed data [parsed_data.txt](parsed_data.txt) if you like.
 Note that many algorithms have several implementations (check out the name).